Subchapter E. ASSISTANTS

 § 45.307.
 Limitations.

-(a) An assistant may not engage in activities reserved by the act to licensees of the Board, nor may the assistant hold himself out to the public, either by title or by description of services, as an audiologist, speech-language pathologist or teacher of the hearing-impaired.
-Titles may be used only in conjunction with the appendage assistant; for example, audiology assistant.
+(a) An assistant may not engage in activities reserved by the act to licensees of the Board, nor may the assistant hold himself out to the public, either by title or by description of services, as an audiologist or speech-language pathologist.
+Titles may be used only in conjunction with the appendage ‘‘assistant,’’ for example, ‘‘audiology assistant.’’

-(b) A licensee may not assign, delegate or permit assistants to perform activities which require the formal education or training, and the skill and knowledge of a licensed audiologist, speech-language pathologist or teacher of the hearing-impaired, including activities enumerated under § 45.305 (relating to functions and duties of assistants).
+(b) A licensee may not assign, delegate or permit assistants to perform activities which require the formal education or training, and the skill and knowledge of a licensed audiologist or speech-language pathologist, including activities enumerated under § 45.305 (relating to functions and duties of assistants).

 § 45.308.
 Exceptions.

-(a) A licensee is not required to file with the Board a list of support personnel who do not engage in activities requiring formal education or training in the field of speech-language and hearing, the skill and knowledge of a licensed audiologist, speech-language pathologist or a teacher of the hearing-impaired or the skill and knowledge of an assistant, as required under this subchapter.
+(a) A licensee is not required to file with the Board a list of support personnel who do not engage in activities requiring formal education or training in the field of speech-language and hearing, the skill and knowledge of a licensed audiologist or speech-language pathologist, or the skill and knowledge of an assistant, as required under this subchapter.

-(b) This subchapter does not limit the activities of a student who is pursuing a program of study supervised by a person licensed under the act which leads to a degree in audiology, speech-language pathology or teaching of the hearing-impaired in this Commonwealth.
+(b) This subchapter does not limit the activities of a student who is pursuing a program of study supervised by a person licensed under the act which leads to a degree in audiology or speech-language pathology in this Commonwealth.

 No part of the information on this site may be reproduced for profit or sold for profit.